 Now that you have the modified BIOS image complete, go back to your terminal and use the command:

 The new BIOS image will be flashed to the chip and it should look like this:

 Now you can shutdown the system and remove the jumper from the FDO pin headers.

 The system will now be able to from an NVMe drive!
 You can either complete a fresh install of your Operating system or clone your existing installation to the new NVMe SSD

 Adding NVMe support the HP Compaq 8300 Elite does provide a massive boost in performance.
 The machine I upgraded had a mechanical hard drive so the difference was astonishing.
 Here is the difference in speed results:

 You will have to judge if this is the right upgrade for you.
-A SATA SSD would be much easier to fit and does not require the use of additional hardware to modify the BIOS.
-This NVMe modification provides greater performance, but at the cost of added complications and the risk of damaging your machine.
+A SATA SSD would be much easier to fit and does not require any additional hardware.
+This NVMe modification provides greater performance.